-- " Local-currency government obligations carry no rating minimum, but are subject to credit approval on a country by country basis - " Agency or instrumentality of a government, multilateral organisation, or other official entity must be rated Aa3 or higher - " Asset-backed securities must be rated Aaa - " Corporate securities must be rated Aaa
+- " Money market instruments must be issued or guaranteed by financial institutions rated A3 or higher - " Foreign-currency government and agency obligations must be rated Aa3 or higher - " Local-currency government obligations carry no rating minimum, but are subject to credit approval on a country by country basis - " Agency or instrumentality of a government, multilateral organisation, or other official entity must be rated Aa3 or higher - " Asset-backed securities must be rated Aaa - " Corporate securities must be rated Aaa

-Currently around 43% of IFFIm's liquid assets portfolio is invested in sovereign bonds; about 11% of the total portfolio is invested in emerging market sovereign bonds, with no holdings having a rating below Baa.
-Regional exposure is fairly diversified, with Asia representing 40% of total sovereign and sovereign-guaranteed exposures, followed by Europe (25%), the Americas (22%), and Middle East/North Africa (13%).
+Currently around 53% of IFFIm's liquid assets portfolio is invested in sovereign bonds; about 9% of the total portfolio is invested in emerging market sovereign bonds, with no holdings having a rating below Baa.
+Regional exposure is fairly diversified, with Asia representing 36% of total sovereign and sovereign-guaranteed exposures, followed by the Americas (35%) and Europe (29%).

 While IFFIm's investment guidelines are the same as the IBRD's own guidelines, its actual investments are even more conservative than the IBRD's.
-Holdings are even shorter in maturity, with the weighted average maturity of securities holdings being 7 months and the average maturity of deposits being one month.
+Holdings are even shorter in maturity, with the weighted average maturity of securities holdings being 10 months and the average maturity of deposits being ten days.